-Chan, YL, Oliver, BG & Chen, H 2019, 'What lessons have we learnt about the impact of maternal cigarette smoking from animal models?', CLINICAL AND EXPERIMENTAL PHARMACOLOGY AND PHYSIOLOGY.View/Download from: UTS OPUS or Publisher's site
+Chan, YL, Oliver, BG & Chen, H 2020, 'What lessons have we learnt about the impact of maternal cigarette smoking from animal models?', Clinical and Experimental Pharmacology and Physiology, vol. 47, no. 2, pp. 337-344.View/Download from: Publisher's site

 Air pollution is a ubiquitous problem and comprises gaseous and particulate matter (PM).
 Epidemiological studies have clearly shown that exposure to PM is associated with impaired lung function and the development of lung diseases, such as chronic obstructive pulmonary disease and asthma.
 To understand the mechanisms involved, animal models are often used.
 However, the majority of such models represent high levels of exposure and are not representative of the exposure levels in less polluted countries, such as Australia.
 Therefore, in this study, we aimed to determine whether low dose PM10 exposure has any detrimental effect on the lungs.
 Mice were intranasally exposed to saline or traffic-related PM10 (1μg or 5μg/day) for 3 wk.
 Bronchoalveolar lavage (BAL) and lung tissue were analyzed.
 PM10 at 1 μg did not significantly affect inflammatory and mitochondrial markers.
 At 5 μg, PM10 exposure increased lymphocytes and macrophages in BAL fluid.
 Increased NACHT, LRR and PYD domains-containing protein 3 (NLRP3) and IL-1β production occurred following PM10 exposure.
 PM10 (5 μg) exposure reduced mitochondrial antioxidant manganese superoxide (antioxidant defense system) and mitochondrial fusion marker (OPA-1), while it increased fission marker (Drp-1).
 Autophagy marker light-chain 3 microtubule-associated protein (LC3)-II and phosphorylated-AMPK were reduced, and apoptosis marker (caspase 3) was increased.
 No significant change of remodeling markers was observed.
 In conclusion, a subchronic low-level exposure to PM can have an adverse effect on lung health, which should be taken into consideration for the planning of roads and residential buildings.

-Stangenberg, S, Nguyen, LT, Chan, YL, Zaky, A, Pollock, CA, Chen, H & Saad, S 2019, 'Maternal L-carnitine supplementation ameliorates renal underdevelopment and epigenetic changes in male mice offspring due to maternal smoking.', Clinical and experimental pharmacology & physiology, vol. 46, no. 2, pp. 183-193.View/Download from: UTS OPUS or Publisher's site
+Stangenberg, S, Nguyen, LT, Chan, YL, Zaky, A, Pollock, CA, Chen, H & Saad, S 2019, 'Maternal L-carnitine supplementation ameliorates renal underdevelopment and epigenetic changes in male mice offspring due to maternal smoking.', Clinical and experimental pharmacology & physiology, vol. 46, no. 2, pp. 183-193.View/Download from: Publisher's site

 OBJECTIVES:Epidemiological and animal studies showed that L-carnitine (LC) supplementation can ameliorate oxidative stress-induced tissues damage.
 We have previously shown that maternal cigarette smoke exposure (SE) can increase renal oxidative stress in newborn offspring with postnatal kidney underdevelopment and renal dysfunction in adulthood, which were normalised by LC administration in the SE dams during pregnancy.
 Exposure to an adverse intrauterine environment may lead to alteration in the epigenome, a mechanism by which adverse prenatal conditions increase the susceptibility to chronic disease later in life.
 The current study aimed to determine whether maternal SE induces epigenetic changes in the offspring's kidney are associated with renal underdevelopment, and the protective effect of maternal LC supplementation.
 METHOD:Female Balb/c mice (7 weeks) were exposed to cigarette smoke (SE) or air (Sham) for 6 weeks prior to mating, during gestation and lactation.
 A subgroup of the SE dams received LC via drinking water (SE + LC, 1.5 mmol/L) throughout gestation and lactation.
 Male offspring were studied at postnatal day (P)1, P20, and 13 weeks.
 RESULTS:Maternal SE altered the expression of renal development markers glial cell line-derived neurotrophic factor and fibroblast growth factor 2, which were associated with increased renal global DNA methylation and DNA methyltransferase 1 mRNA expression at birth.
 These disorders were reversed by maternal LC administration.
 CONCLUSION:The effect of maternal SE on renal underdevelopment involves global epigenetic alterations from birth, which can be prevented by maternal LC supplementation.